 In the 5th Family Traveler Interview series, meet Devika Sehgal who identifies herself as a wandering soul.
 She loves to travel to unfamiliar lands and considers herself lucky that her husband Varun and her daughters Meera and Radha are equally adventurous and ready to pack their bags for all the unconventional family trips.

 Devika’s eyes sparkled as she reminisced about all the past family adventures and fun trips for this interview.
 Read on to find out more about her way of family travel – usually, when one holiday is ending, she is already planning the next one!

 What kind of travel do you like to do with your family?

-As a family we all love the outdoors.
-So even if I plan a city holiday, it would be bundled with cycling, walking tours and often feature a offbeat location or activity.
+As a family, we all love the outdoors.
+So even if I plan a city holiday, it would be bundled with cycling, walking tours and often feature an offbeat location or activity.
 History, culture & local cuisine is added as well.
 Our early evenings are usually spent sitting in small roadside cafés/bars for coffee, crepes & beer.

 Why do you think family travel is important?

 It’s important to let the family loose and see much more than what a daily routine can give.